Battle of Ath Yahia Moussa: Battle

 The battle commenced on January 6 around 3 a.m. in the village of Tizra-Aissa.
 The first aerial bombardment occurred at 10 a.m., and the fighting persisted throughout the day, concluding on the morning of January 7 after the French army retreated.
 However, the toll was substantial on both sides, with the Algerian Liberation Army losing 385 of its fighters.
 Captain Jean Graziani, who was the one who tortured Djamila Bouhired, also met his death during a hand-to-hand combat with the mujahideen.

 Aftermath

-During the course of the battle, the French army experienced the loss of two officers, Captain Jean Graziani and Lieutenant Jean Chassin and 400 men.
+During the course of the battle, the French army experienced the loss of two officers, Captain Jean Graziani and Lieutenant Jean Chassin.